eProsima/DDS-Record-Replay/docs/rst/recording/tutorials/basic_example.rst

     :language: C++
     :lines: 105-110

-The next line creates the ``TypeLookupServiceSubscriber`` class that implements the subscriber setting the topic name as the one configured in the publisher side.
+The next lines show the constructor of the ``TypeLookupServiceSubscriber`` class that implements the subscriber setting the topic name as the one configured in the publisher side.

 .. literalinclude:: ../../../../resources/dds/TypeLookupService/TypeLookupServiceSubscriber.cpp
     :language: C++
     :lines: 45-53

-Inside the ``TypeLookupServiceSubscriber`` are defined the QoS.
+Inside the ``TypeLookupServiceSubscriber`` constructor are defined the DomainParticipantQos.
 As the publisher act as a client of types, the qos set ``use_client`` to ``true`` and ``use_server`` to ``false``.

 .. literalinclude:: ../../../../resources/dds/TypeLookupService/TypeLookupServiceSubscriber.cpp